 Amish Community

 When we lived in our old farmhouse, my sister and I would drive to an Amish community not too far away and purchase grains in bulk from their store.
-We would drive there every six months and buy a couple gallons of raw honey, a couple gallons of coconut oil, a couple pounds of raw butter, 50-pound bags of oats, hard red or white wheat, and a 10-pound bag of popcorn.
+We would drive there every six months and buy a couple of gallons of raw honey, a couple of gallons of coconut oil, a couple pounds of raw butter, 50-pound bags of oats, hard red or white wheat, and a 10-pound bag of popcorn.

 I haven’t found the local Amish community near our new area, so I only drive out to the old one for honey very rarely.